Azure/Microsoft.AVS.Management/docs/README.md

     - Setup the context
     - Test

-## Testing via Run Command
+## Testing via Run Command and preparing for release
 At this point you can tell us that it’s ready to be reviewed.
-- We’ll review and if it looks OK we’ll import it into our private repository and list it for execution via Run Command/ARM API.
-The preview package will only be visible to subscriptions with certain feature flag and won't show up for general public.
+- We’ll review the package, import it into our private repository and list it for execution via Run Command/ARM API.
+Additional checklist may be required, work with your PM to determine.
 - AVS "Customer 0" will evaluate the overall GA readiness
-- Vendor will re-publish the package w/o `-preview` suffix.
+- Re-publish the package with `-preview` suffix to do a Private Preview with your customers.
-- We make your package available to general public.
+- Re-publish the package w/o `-preview` suffix to make your package available to general public.

 After this initial onboarding we require that the vendor sets up CI testing that executes the commandlets via AVS SDK to make sure future packages pass the lifecycle test and to shield you from any possible changes on the AVS side.
 Promotion from `-preview` to generally available package will be conditional on the test report that shows that all commandlets perform as expected.